Finding Rule-Interpretable Non-Negative Data Representation: Experiments

-We evaluated the performance of twelve proposed NMF approaches: $\NMF{D}$ is a multiplicative updates version without normalization of matrix $\mF$ and $\NMF{DE}$ is multiplicative updates version using strict optimization function, $\NMF{GD}$, $\NMF{GDE}$ are gradient descent versions using the same regularizes as $\NMF{D}$ and $\NMF{DE}$ respectively, $\NMF{GDBD}$, $\NMF{GDBDE}$ gradient descent with bold driver heuristics , $\NMF{OBD}$, $\NMF{OBDE}$ are oblique NMF implementations, $\NMF{OBD}$, $\NMF{OBDE}$, $\NMF{HD}$, $\NMF{HDE}$ are HALS NMF implementations, $\NMF{DF}$, $\NMF{DFE}$ use multiplicative updates and costume made clustering which eliminates the need to specify number of groups per target label when supervised rules are used.
-Only a subset of results is presented, the rest can be found in the supplementary material. $\NMF{D}$ with normalized $\mF$ showed considerably worse performance due to additional constraints imposed on $\mF$ and was thus left out from this evaluation.
-The proposed approaches were compared with the regular NMF (multiplicative updates) algorithm ($\NMF{MU}$), to get the estimate of data representation error without using the proposed regularizer, the NMF algorithm (multiplicative updates) guaranteeing a predefined sparseness level ($\NMF{sp}$) on $\mF$ \cite{Hoyer04Spars}, to assess the impact of sparseness constraints on data representation (since the proposed regularizer enforces sparseness as well as additional interpretability-related constraints), and the approach proposed by Slawski et al. \cite{Slawski} ($\NMF{bf}$) that factorizes initial matrix so that $\mF$ contains Boolean components, which are more interpretable than numeric components, to compare the quality of representation with the most related methodology from the interpretability viewpoint.
-Sparseness constraint imposed on $\mF$, for the approach guaranteeing a predefined sparseness level, equals the average row sparseness of the ideal matrix $\widetilde{\mF}$ for a given problem.
-The NMF algorithms were run for \num{50000} iterations, except on the Nomao dataset, where they were run for \num{10000} iterations.
+The NMF algorithms were run for \num{50000} iterations, except on the Nomao and the Brain Cancer dataset, where they were run for \num{10000} iterations, see Section~D.3 for more details.
 The tolerance was set to $10^{-8}$.
 The number of latent factors used for each dataset (split by the target label value in case of supervised rules) and the values of the evaluation measures for all performed experiments are provided in Tables \ref{tab:res}, \ref{tab:res1}, \ref{tab:res2} and \ref{tab:res3}.
 All approaches except $\NMF{bf}$ (which computes the initial matrices internally) were computed using the same initial randomly generated matrices $\mF$ and $\mG$.
-Regularization parameter $\lambda$, used in the experiments, for the $\NMF{D}$ approach is of the form $c\norm*{\mX}_F/\norm*{\mA}_F$ and for the $\NMF{DE}$ of a form $c\norm{\mX}_F$, where $c\in \R_{\geq 0}$.
-The exact values of $c$ and the average row sparseness (as defined in \cite{Hoyer04Spars}) of ideal matrices for the datasets can be seen in the supplementary material.
-Experimental results were first obtained for the $\NMF{MU}$ and the $\NMF{sp}$, and the regularizer for the $\NMF{D}$ was chosen to obtain as accurate factor description as possible with a decent representation error ($<0.15\cdot\norm{\mX}_F$ or $<3\cdot RE_{\NMF{MU}}$).
-Regularizers for the $\NMF{DE}$ were chosen to dominate the performance results of $\NMF{D}$ or to get similar descriptive performance with as small as possible decrease in representation accuracy.
+Regularization parameter $\lambda$, used in the experiments, for the $\DNMF{ind}$ and $\DNMF{comb}$ approach is of the form $c\norm*{\mX}_F/\norm*{\mA}_F$ and for the $\DNMF{dir}$ of a form $c\norm{\mX}_F$, where $c\in \R_{\geq 0}$ (see Section~D.4).
+The exact values of $c$ and the average row sparseness (as defined in \cite{Hoyer04Spars}) of ideal matrices for the datasets are discussed in Section~C. Experimental results were first obtained for the $\NMF{MU}$ and the $\NMF{sp}$, and the regularizer for the $\DNMF{ind}$ was chosen to obtain as accurate factor description as possible with a decent representation error ($<0.15\cdot\norm{\mX}_F$ or $<3\cdot RE_{\NMF{MU}}$).
+Regularizers for the $\DNMF{dir}$ and $\DNMF{comb}$ were chosen to dominate the performance results of $\DNMF{ind}$ or to get similar descriptive performance with as small as possible decrease in representation accuracy.